PeppermintCoding123/Obsidian/Master_Informatik_Obsidian/SciVis/SciVis Vector Field/Fragen aus Folien.md

 #### Does the contour tree construction algorithm work for any dimension?
 - [[Contour Tree Algorithm]]  jes, as long as we have a propper metric
 #### What is persistence?
-- abstand von localen minima oder maxima zu ihrem jeweiligen saddle #Lernen
+- abstand von localen minima oder maxima zu ihrem jeweiligen saddle
 #### How does topological denoising work?
-- compute persistance & only keep the extrema with the largest persistence. "collapse edge with the smallest persistence & flatten field" #Lernen
+- compute persistance & only keep the extrema with the largest persistence. "collapse edge with the smallest persistence & flatten field"

 # 6
 #### What are divergence and curl?